Skip to main content

 Part 2: Machine-Readable Report (message/feedback-report)

 The second part is the core of ARF.
-It contains structured key-value pairs that describe the abuse event.
-This section uses the message/feedback-report content type and includes fields like:
+It carries structured key-value fields using the message/feedback-report content type, including:

-These fields allow automated systems to extract the sender IP, identify the type of abuse, and determine which authentication checks failed.
+These fields let automated systems extract the sender IP, identify the type of abuse, and determine which authentication checks failed.

 Part 3: The Original Message (message/rfc822 or text/rfc822-headers)